-[29-OCT-19] This work has been funded by the NSF in collaboration with the Tytell Laboratory of Tufts University.
+[29-OCT-19] This work has been funded by the NSF and carried out in collaboration with the Tytell Laboratory of Tufts University.

 Open Source Instruments Inc. (OSI) proposes to develop, in collaboration with the Tytell Laboratory of Tufts University (TLTU), a fully-implantable, wireless inertial sensor small enough to implant in the abdomen of a 500-g fish, or suture to the epidermis of a 200-g fish.
 The Implantable Inertial Sensor (IIS) will transmit accelerometer and gyroscope inertial measurements at a minimum of 100 Hz for a minimum of eight hours while its host fish swims in an aquarium equipped with antennas to receive the telemetry signals.
 The IIS will be equipped with a rechargeable battery that will provide the minimum eight hours of operating life at least ten times before the performance of the device is compromised by circuit corrosion or battery wear.